dankrzeminski32/chicago-marathon-history/README.md

 ## Setup

-First, Make sure you remove '-example' from both .env-example after configuring it with your own variables.
+First, Make sure you remove '-example' from ./src/backend/.env-example after configuring it with your own variables.

 Then,